-Unless otherwise stated, the syntax and semantics of unit expressions in Modelica are conform with the international standards ISO 31/0-1992 "General principles concerning quantities, units and symbols" and ISO 1000-1992 "SI units and recommendations for the use of their multiples and of certain other units".
-Unfortunately, neither these two standards nor other existing or emerging ISO standards define a formal syntax for unit expressions.
+Unless otherwise stated, the syntax and semantics of unit expressions in Modelica conform with the international standards "International System of Units (SI)" by BIPM superseding parts of ISO 31/0-1992 "General principles concerning quantities, units and symbols" and ISO 1000-1992 "SI units and recommendations for the use of their multiples and of certain other units".
+Unfortunately, these standards do not define a formal syntax for unit expressions.
 There are recommendations and Modelica exploits them.